How To Feed A Loon

 Easy Marinara Recipe:

-Heat 2 tbsp olive oil in a large skillet over medium heat.
+Heat 2 tablespoon olive oil in a large skillet over medium heat.
 Add ½ cup each of chopped onion, celery, carrot, and 3 cloves of garlic minced.
 Cook until soft.
-Add 2 tbsp tomato paste and stir to coat.
+Add 2 tablespoon tomato paste and stir to coat.
 Add ½ cup of red wine and bring to a boil.
 Cook until slightly reduced, about 4 minutes.
-Add 1 28 oz. can crushed tomatoes, 1 tbsp dried oregano, and 2 bay leaves.
+Add 1 28 oz. can crushed tomatoes, 1 tablespoon dried oregano, and 2 bay leaves.
 Simmer for 5 more minutes.

 EXPERT TIP: No need to simmer the marinara for a long time, the flavor will deepen as it slow cooks in the Crock-Pot with the beef braciole.